rfwatson/octoplex/README.md

 Read this section before putting Octoplex on any network you don't fully control.

+### TLS

+By default, the Octoplex server listens for HTTP and API traffic on ports 8080 (plain text) and 8443 (TLS with a self-signed certificate).
+Both listeners are bound to 127.0.0.1 unless explicitly configured otherwise.
+See [Server flags](#server-flags) for full configuration options.

+When deploying on untrusted networks, ensure that plain-text ports are only accessible behind a TLS-enabled reverse proxy.
+To disable non-TLS listeners entirely, use `--listen=none` with `octoplex server start`, or set the `OCTO_LISTEN=none` environment variable.

 ### API tokens

 Octoplex automatically protects its internal API whenever it binds to anything other